 Health Record

 Each school shall initiate a cumulative health record for each pupil entering school.
-Such record shall be maintained throughout the pupil's attendance on forms prescribed by the Kentucky Administrative Regulation.
+Such record shall be maintained throughout the pupil's attendance on forms prescribed by the Kentucky Administrative Regulation or maintained electronically in the student information system.

 References: